firemodels/bot/Cfastbot/README.md

    yum install mesa-libGL-devel mesa-libGLU-devel libXmu-devel libXi-devel xorg-x11-server-Xvfb
    ```

 5. Ensure that the Intel Fortran compiler is active.
 For example, type `ifx --version` at the command prompt.

-6. If desired, ensure that a queue named `cfastbot` is created and enabled.
-Test the `qstat` command.
-If you use some other queue, e.g. batch, then use `-q batch` when running CFASTbot.

-7. By default, CFASTbot sends email to the email address configured for your bot repo (output of command `git config user.email` ) .
+6. By default, CFASTbot sends email to the email address configured for your bot repo (output of command `git config user.email` ) .
 If you wish email to go to different email addresses, create a file named $HOME/.cfastbot/cfastbot_email_list.sh for some `user1` and `user2` (or more) that looks like:
    ```
    #!/bin/bash
    mailToFCFAST="user1@host1.com, user2@host2.com"